rive-app/rive-android/README.md

 ```

 4. Run the test suite

+- open in Android Studio
+- right-click on kotlin/src/androidTest
+- "Run 'All Tests'"

 5. Commit the submodule updates / new `.so` files to a branch, and submit a PR to `master`

 ### Updating Dokka docs